 None of these systems are too difficult to set up, but I must say that SimpliSafe really lived up to its name.
 SimpliSafe wins for easiest installation!

 Now, all of these systems give you the option to monitor everything yourself or pay a monthly fee for 24/7 professional monitoring.
 The only exception is SimpliSafe.
-If you don’t pay a monthly fee, you won’t be able to view or control your system remotely, so it basically turns into a regular old security system (read: not smart).
-While I’m glad that SimpliSafe doesn’t make its customers pay for professional monitoring anymore, I wish that they could livestream footage, control their system remotely, and receive notifications for free as well.
-But I guess you can’t have it all!
+If you don’t pay a monthly fee, you won’t be able to receive notifications or control your system remotely.
+I guess you can’t have it all!

 Ring vs. Nest vs. SimpliSafe Monitoring Options